EffectOrientedProgramming/book/Chapters/02_Introduction.md

 They will still be accessible, and changeable.
 The entire system becomes far more adaptable.

-It’s hard to imagine what this means, and it does require a new way of thinking about programming.
+It's hard to imagine what this means, and it does require a new way of thinking about programming.
 The goal of this book is to introduce you to that new way of thinking.
 ## The Pursuit of Adaptability